Legal Notes ARTICLE 38 (6) CSDR

 How a shortfall may arise

 A shortfall could arise for a number of reasons including as a result of administrative error, intraday movements or counterparty default.
 In most cases a shortfall occurs as a result of a mismatch between the time when a bank receives intermediated securities and the earlier time when the delivery is booked to the account of the receiving account holder.
-In Switzerland, typically for exchange traded transaction, banks credit the client accounts immediately on trade date while the effective delivery may not occur intraday but later (most markets have settlement cycles of 2 or 3 days).
+In Switzerland, typically for trades, banks credit the client accounts immediately on trade date while the effective delivery may not occur intraday but later (most markets have settlement cycles of 2 or 3 days).
 As a result, a recipient client could dispose of its intermediated securities as soon as they are credited to its securities account, irrespective of whether the bank has actually already received the intermediated securities.
 This process is referred to as contractual settlement.
 Contractual settlement may therefore cause a difference between the bank's number of intermediated securities at the CSD and the clients' higher number of aggregated securities credited to their securities accounts.
 In the normal course of the settlement this process-immanent difference disappears at the end of the settlement cycle.
-Contractual settlement increases market liquidity, accelerates deliveries and settlement, and is based on the fact that a failed settlement of an exchange traded transaction (and the risk that, as a result, a bank does not hold sufficient available securities) is rare.
+Contractual settlement increases market liquidity, accelerates deliveries and settlement, and is based on the fact that a failed settlement of a transaction (and the risk that, as a result, a bank does not hold sufficient available securities) is rare.
 The risk involved with shortfalls is further mitigated by the fact that, if a shortfall arises, a bank is obliged to acquire without delay securities if and to the extent the total number of available securities is less than the total number of securities credited to clients' accounts (see below).
-In addition, pursuant to the Bank's standard account opening terms and conditions, the Bank may at its sole and absolute discretion, reverse the provisional credit and/or debit on the client account to reflect that settlement in fact did not take place on the specified date.

 In the case of an ISA, the securities held in the ISA can only be delivered out for the settlement of transactions made by the ISA client.
 As a matter of principle, this may reduce the risk of a shortfall in that account, but also increases the risk of settlement failure which, in turn, may incur additional costs (e.g. buy-in costs) and/or delay in settlements.